Care Across the Lifespan

 Opportunities

-The community needs identified around fertility and birth, infant and child mortality, and child health and development indicate that many mothers and children in our region are at risk of poor health and wellbeing outcomes.
+The community needs identified around fertility and birth, infant and child mortality, and child health and development in indicate that many mothers and children in our region are at risk of poor health and wellbeing outcomes.

 These needs can be addressed in an integrated way, including improving earlier access to resources across maternal and child health services, to better support the health of mothers and their children.